Harland & Wolff Welders F.C.: History

 The club, founded in 1965, hails from Belfast and played its home matches at Tillysburn Park in the East of the city.
 In October 2021 the H&W Welders moved from Tillysburn park into a redevelopment of Blanchflower Park Stadium costing over £5m with 3G pitches and new stands.
 A new stadium and facilities in the Danny Blanchflower Playing Fields was under construction by 2020, suitable for Premiership football.

 The club was formed by the welders of the nearby Harland & Wolff shipyard.
 The club's colours are amber and black to display the link with Harland & Wolff shipyard and its cranes.
-Harland & Wolff Welders share a long running rivalry with fellow East Belfast Championship 1 side Dundela.
+Harland & Wolff Welders share a long running rivalry with fellow East Belfast Championship side Dundela.
 In April 2014 they formed a partnership with Harland Youth, a young club composed of six teams of all ages and they will now be called H&W Welders Youth.
+The club would also have quite a close relationship with Glentoran, with many former Glens players turning out for the club.

 Current squad

+As of 2024, the squad included: